Place content here. This is a site-wide alert banner.

 PBU occurs when private business users are given special legal entitlements to use TEB-financed property.
 Private business users include corporations other than 501(c)(3)s; 501(c)(3)s if their on-campus activities constitute unrelated trade or business for either the 501(c)(3) or the University; and government entities other than the fifty states and their subdivisions.
 Special legal entitlements to TEB-financed property fall into the following categories, which are discussed in more detail in the Category-Based Rules section below:

-- Sponsored research agreements (excluding clinical trial research agreements)
+6. Sponsored Research Agreements (excluding clinical trial research agreements)

 Note: According to the IRS regulations, activities are PBU only if they are carried out in TEB-financed space.
 Policy 1200 and it associated procedures, however, use the term PBU to refer to activities that arguably meet the criteria set forth in the IRS regulations for PBU, regardless of whether they take place in TEB-financed facilities.

-- Identification: establishing guidance for the University’s units to enable them to identify activities that may be PBU and to report them to the TEBC Director for decision-making (see Procedure 1200 PR.02 Procedure for Ensuring Post-Issuance TEBC).
+1. Identification: establishing guidance for the University’s units to enable them to identify activities that may be PBU and to report them to the TEBC Director for decision-making (see Procedure 1200 PR.01 Identification and Approval of Private Business Use Activities as well as this Procedure).
 The identification systems vary by category of PBU.
 Section B– Category-Based Rules below specifies the identification system for each category.

-- The proposed PBU would not make the PBU percentage of a building come close to 15 percent ; and
+a) The proposed PBU would not make the PBU percentage of a building come close to 15 percent; and

 If these three conditions are not met, the TEBC Director will advise the user to explore ways to reduce or eliminate the amount of PBU or, if that is not possible, the TEBC Director will forward the request to the Senior Director, Tax and International Compliance.
 The Senior Director, Tax and International Compliance can approve the use of TEBs for PBU as long as the available PBU allowance for the bond series following the approval is greater than 2% of the bond proceeds.
 All requests that reduce the available PBU allowance to less than or equal to 2% of the bond proceeds must be approved by the VPF.